Photo by Courtnay Bragagnolo

 About

-Faith was a fellow in the 2020 Respectability Entertainment Lab, a 2021 Black Magic Collective Fellow and was the 2022 recipient of the Loreen Arbus Disability Awareness Grant and is doing her best to raise two small humans in this crazy world.
+She was a fellow in the 2020 Respectability Entertainment Lab, a 2021 Black Magic Collective Fellow and was the 2022 recipient of the Loreen Arbus Disability Awareness Grant.
+She is doing her best to raise two small humans in this crazy world.